sapotools/sapo/sapo/doc/SIL.md

 *Adaptive directions* are variable directions which change during the computation according to the dynamic law.
 Their use does not guarantee the minimization of the flow-pipe volume, but they may reduce the approximation with respect to the non-adaptive directions (*static directions*) at the price of a reasonable computational overhead.

-To set a direction to be adaptive, use the reserved word `adaptive` before the direction definition itself.
+To set a direction to be adaptive, use the reserved word `adaptive` at the end of its definition being either a `direction` or `var` statement.

 The following example defines a 2D model whose dynamic lets the initial set rotate around the axis origin.
 The initial set is defined by two directions, `d1` and `d2`, that, at the beginning of the computation, correspond to the axis `x` and `y` respectively.
 The direction `d2` is a static direction and does not change, while `d1` is adaptive and rotates as the considered set rotate around the axis origin.